elirosen/elirosen.github.io/_posts/2017-11-26-first-post.markdown

 - components
 - extra
 - tech stuff
+blog: false
 projects: true
-blog: false
 permalink: first-projects-post-001
 author: Eli Rosen
-description: This is the first post to the projects
+description: This is the first post to the projects.
+It should not be in the blog
 jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---